 You can work your fingers into the fat line and it will easily start to separate.
 When it stops separating easily, take a sharp knife and continue cutting through the fat line.

 When you have totally separated the meat piece from the bone piece, there will be a thin piece of meat and fat.
 Cut this off to form a nice oval roast shape.

 More info on the cure below*

-If you don’t use metric, for each pound of coppa:
+If you are into US measures, for each pound of meat mix: